amtep/ck3-tiger/README.md

 # ck3-tiger
 Pounces on bugs.
-Checks Crusader Kings 3 user mod files for common mistakes and warns about them.
+Checks Crusader Kings 3 user mod files for mistakes and warns about them.
 For example: missing localizations, or using a faith trigger on a character.

 ## Status
-This project still in its beginning stages.
+This project maturing but it's not stable yet.
 It will warn about some things that are actually correct.

 ## Features
 `ck3-tiger` will read the relevant vanilla files and your mod's files, and it will complain about everything in your mod that looks wrong.
 Where possible, it will tell you why it thinks the thing is wrong and (still in very few cases) what you should do instead.